victorkvarghese/react-native-boilerplate/README.md

 9. Run `react-native link`

 10. Latest versions of react-naviagtion uses gesture handler which is native module.
 For android you have to do some additional steps to configure them.
 Follow [these instructions](https://reactnavigation.org/docs/en/getting-started.html)
-FYI: Navigation should work fine even without these but when u need gestures or drawer naviagtion you need this setup
+## FYI: Navigation should work fine even without these but when u need gestures or drawer navigation you need this setup

 11. Start the packager with `npm start`
 12. Connect a mobile device to your development machine